Aevarkan/MCBE-extended-commands-suite/README.md

 This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.

+> [!IMPORTANT]
+> I make it a priority to not break commands if it's not neccessary.
+You can find the list of breaking changes [here](documentation/BREAKING-CHANGES.md).

 If you've arrived here from [MCPEDL](https://mcpedl.com/extended-commands-suite/) or [CurseForge](https://www.curseforge.com/minecraft-bedrock/scripts/extended-commands-suite) looking for a newer release, then you're in the right place!
 Github will **always** have the most up to date version of this pack (it's where I build the pack), although I will try my best to keep MCPEDL and CurseForge updated.

 If this is your first time on Github, the download button is called **Releases** and should be on the right-hand side of your screen on both mobile and desktop.
 Click on the **assets** sections of a release and the `.mcpack` should be there for you to download.